florian-h05/openhab-conf/README.md

 Library functions, classes and modules to reuse in JavaScript rules.
 My focus on building these tools is to solve often needed tasks in a efficient and simple way.
 Providing fully realized capabilities is not the goal of this tools.

+Also have a look at the npm package [florianh-openhab-tools](https://www.npmjs.com/package/florianh-openhab-tools).

 ### 1.1 Prerequisites

 * openHAB 3.x